 Glazing helps minimize heat loss, air leakage, and lower condensation.
 What’s more, it helps cut down on your energy consumption drastically because it makes your home more energy efficient — reducing too much heat transfer.

-Let’s explore the various types of glazing available for your home.
+Let’s explore the various types of window glazing (and doors too) available for your home.

 Types of glazing for windows and doors

 As the name suggests, a single glaze is made up of just one layer of glass.
 Generally, its thickness ranges from 3/32” to 9/16”.
 For the longest time, it was the only viable glazing option.
 Thankfully, as people became more and more aware of global warming and the increasing need for efficiency — its popularity dwindled.

 The reason was simple.
 Solar energy – both light and heat– easily passes through this glass.
 Therefore, energy loss is considerable.
 Such glazing provides very little energy efficiency with only an R-1 insulating value.

 The only selling point for single-glazed doors and windows is that they are cheaper to install.
 However, don’t get influenced by the pricing.
 In the long run, it may cost you extra dollars to heat and cool your household with only single panes of glass or glaze.

 Double glazing windows have two panes of glass.
 Therefore, they can help with insulation as well as noise reduction to a large extent.
 They retain heat and keep out the cold more effectively and efficiently.
 You can save energy savings — leaving a smaller carbon footprint.

 The best part is that such a window or door lets in as much light as a single glazed one.
 And, the extra space between the glass acts as additional insulation.

 Today, this kind of glazing is found in most urban houses.
 Triple glazing uses three panes of glass and the extra panes help in increasing efficiency.
 It helps keep more heat in and cold air out, making this the most energy-efficient glass option.